 - Distribution of educational and health-related materials

-Be aware: there will be very little down-time during your ISL program.
+Please be aware: there will be very little downtime on your community enrichment trip.
 This is an immersive, intensive experience loaded with service activities and cultural exploration!

-In the evenings, there will be designated time for group reflection – time to discuss and express what you’ve experienced in your day’s community work, either formally or informally.
+In the evenings, there will be a designated time for group reflection—time to discuss and express, either formally or informally, what you’ve experienced while working that day.

-Your team will eat most dinners out in order to relax and experience the local culture and cuisine.
-You will learn a few traditional dances and explore some important historical/cultural sites.
+Your team will eat out for most of the dinners during your trip in order to relax and experience the local culture and cuisine.
+You will learn a few traditional dances and explore some important historical and cultural sites.

 Community Enrichment days will be spent cleaning up a beach or a neighborhood, constructing or refurbishing schools or residences, and/or planting trees, flowers and vegetable gardens as well as interacting with the community, especially the children.
 Your group will be accompanied by professional, bilingual ISL staff at all times.

 Safety and Respect

 ISL prohibits discrimination on the basis of color, national origin, disability, sex, gender identity, religion or any other factor.

 All communities we serve have given explicit consent for ISL Community Enrichment teams to work in their community.
 They are protected from exploitation – we are discreet and respectful at all times.
 Please ask permission before taking photos, especially of children.

 For the sake of security, ISL volunteers remain together as a team from arrival to departure, and are accompanied by ISL staff at all times.